Selection and training in the British Army: Officers

 To gain a commission, potential officers have to pass through four modules of training, which together form the Army Reserve Commissioning Course.

 Module A consists of basic field training and elementary military skills.
-This can be completed at either a UOTC over a number of weekends, or over two weeks at the Royal Military Academy Sandhurst (RMAS).
+This can be completed at either a University Officers Training Unit (UOTC) over a number of weekends, or over two weeks at the Royal Military Academy Sandhurst (RMAS).

 Module B covers training in Tactics, Leadership, Doctrine and Navigation, both in theory and in practice, with a focus on the section battle drills and the platoon combat estimate.
 This training can either be spread over ten weekends at a UOTC, or two weeks at the RMAS.

 Module C builds on the Tactics, Leadership, Doctrine and Navigation taught in Module B, with a greater focus on the theory behind these constructs.
 CBRN training is also added at this point, and Officer Cadets undergo a number of field exercises to test their military and leadership skills.
 Module C can only be undertaken at the RMAS.

 Module D: once the Officer Cadet has completed their Army Officer Selection Board, they can complete this final module, after which they will become commissioned officers in the British Army.
 Based at the RMAS, this module consists primarily of a prolonged field exercise, followed by drill training in preparation for the passing out parade.

 On successful completion of Module D, the Officer Cadets receive their Commission and become Second Lieutenants.
 Further training that is required prior to them being considered for operational deployment and promotion to Lieutenant includes:

 Post Commissioning Training (formerly known as Module 5), again run at an OTC, over three weekends.

 Special To Arm training is specific to the type of unit the subaltern is joining, and covers a two-week period.
 This is increasingly integrated with the tactics phase of a Regular training course.
 Examples are the Platoon Commander's Battle Course held at the Infantry Battle School in Brecon, which is integrated with Regular training, or the Yeomanry Tactics Course held at the Land Warfare Centre in Warminster, which is not.